playgameservices/play-games-plugin-for-unity/README.md

 **Note:** If you export the project a second time to the same XCode project directory, you can use Unity's **Append** option to avoid overwriting these settings.
 If you use **Replace**, however, you might have to reapply some settings.

+## Common Build Errors on iOS

+**"The current deployment target does not support automated _weak references"**.
+Make sure your target iOS platform is 6.0 or above.
+If the target platform is below 6.0, this error will occur during build.

+**"Dsymutil error"**.
+Depending on your version of XCode, you may need to disable dSYM file generation.
+To do this, go to Build Settings |
+Build Options | Debug Information Format | Debug.
+Select **DWARF** instead of **DWARF with dSYM**.

+**URL errors while signing in.** This is often a sign that either the client ID or the Bundle Identifier is not correctly set up, or that your **Info.plist** file got corrupted.
+Check that your client ID and Bundle ID are correctly configured in the project and that they correspond to the data in the Developer Console.

 ## Building for iOS to run on the simulator